Warren Ellis: Return to superhero titles

-Ellis also returned to Marvel Comics as part of the company's "Revolution" event, to head the "Counter-X" line of titles.
-This project was intended to revitalise the X-Men spin-off books Generation X, X-Man and X-Force, but it was not successful and Ellis stayed away from mainstream superhero comics for a time.
+Ellis returned to Marvel Comics as part of the company's "Revolution" event, to head the "Counter-X" line of titles.
+This project was intended to revitalise the X-Men spin-off books Generation X, X-Man, and X-Force, but it was not successful and Ellis stayed away from mainstream superhero comics for a time.

 In 2002, Ellis started Global Frequency, a 12-issue limited series for Wildstorm, and continued to produce work for various publishers, including DC, Avatar Press, AiT/Planet Lar, Cliffhanger and Homage Comics.

 In 2004, Ellis came back to mainstream superhero comics.
 He took over Ultimate Fantastic Four and Iron Man for Marvel under a temporary exclusive work for hire contract.

 Toward the end of 2004, Ellis released the "Apparat Singles Group", which he described as "An imaginary line of comics singles.
 Four imaginary first issues of imaginary series from an imaginary line of comics, even".
 The Apparat titles were published by Avatar, but carried only the Apparat logo on their covers.

 In 2006, Ellis worked for DC on Jack Cross, which was not well received and was subsequently cancelled.
 For Marvel, he worked on Nextwave, a 12-issue limited series.
 He also worked on the Ultimate Galactus trilogy.
 Ellis also took over the Thunderbolts monthly title, which deals with the aftermath of the Marvel Civil War crossover.

 In honour of the 20th anniversary of Marvel's New Universe in 2006, Ellis and illustrator Salvador Larroca created a new series that reimagines the New Universe under the title newuniversal.
 The first issue was released on 6 December 2006.

 Ellis continued to work on several projects for different publishers, including Desolation Jones (for DC/Wildstorm) and Blackgas and Black Summer (for Avatar Press).
 Ellis also wrote an episode of Justice League Unlimited entitled "Dark Heart".